Enhanced sampling methods for molecular dynamics simulations: Free energy estimators

 \subsection{Exponential averaging}

 The following sections apply to the free energy difference between two discrete states $i$ and $j$, when they can be characterized by different \hyperlink{ref:reduced} {reduced} energies $u_i$ and $u_j$, with $\Delta u_{ij} = u_j - u_i$.
 These estimators (exponential averaging, BAR, MBAR and WHAM) rely on the overlap between the thermodynamic states $i$ and $j$, i.e. that configurations have a significant probability under both states.
 They cannot be used when the states do not have overlap, i.e. the states are defined by each having a different value of some collective variable.
+In contrast, free energy calculated by visitation ratios, transition matrices, and thermodynamic integration can.

 The total free energy difference between two such states is, by definition: